KarinOldbring/bloomroom/README.md

 Error: When trying to view irder history an Error regarding unexpected keyword argument 'order_number' was thrown.
 Solution: It turned out I had the wrong URL path for the order_history instead of views.order_history I had views.profile.

+Error: When trying to checkout from the deployed app on Heroku, an error was thrown stating no API key was provided.
+Solution: I added the stripe keys to my Config Vars on Heroku which fixed the error.